 New car registrations rebound in May but still lag 2019 levels

-SIMI data shows increasing number of consumers opting for electric and hybrid vehicles
+SIMI figures show an increasing number of consumers opting for electric and hybrid vehicles

 There were 541 new electric vehicles registered in May, and almost 4,000 new electric cars registered so far this year.
 Photograph: iStock

-The data, from the Society of the Irish Motor Industry (SIMI), indicated higher demand for light commercial vehicles, which saw an increase of 2,316 registrations compared to May last year and 1,717 for the same month in 2019.
-Year to date figures showed a 10.1 per cent rise on 2019 figures, with 16,040 such vehicles registered.
+The data, from the Society of the Irish Motor Industry (SIMI), indicates higher demand for light commercial vehicles, which saw an increase of 2,316 registrations compared to May last year, and 1,717 for the same month in 2019.
+Year-to-date figures showed a 10.1 per cent rise on 2019 figures, with 16,040 such vehicles registered.

-The data also showed an increasing number of consumers are opting for electric and hybrid vehicles with 541 new electric vehicles registered in May, and almost 4,000 new electric cars registered so far this year.
-Electric vehicles (EVs), plug in hybrids and hybrids showed an increase in market share.
+The data also shows an increasing number of consumers are opting for electric and hybrid vehicles, with 541 new electric vehicles registered in May, and almost 4,000 new electric cars registered so far this year.
+Electric vehicles (EVs), plug-in hybrids and hybrids showed an increase in market share.

 SIMI director general Brian Cooke said new vehicle registrations were encouraging compared to 2020, but were still behind pre-Covid figures.